briancullen/html-chat/README.md

 npm start
 ```

-If you are planning on editing the code, and you have nodemon installed, then you can use `npm devstart` to save you time.
+If you are planning on editing the code, and you have nodemon installed, then you can use `npm run-script devstart` to save you time.

 ## Using the Site
 This site will be available at http://*hostname*:3000/ and should work with most modern browsers.
 A help section should appear on pupils screen when they open the site.